Internet of Things and Blockchain: the engines behind Web3

 Most units in the IoT are already in a Public Key Infrastructure (PKI).
 However, if encrypted messages were recorded on a blockchain through cryptographic identity, they would give rise to a ‘reputation‘.
 In addition to knowing whether a device has a reliable ‘history’, the blocks would also store what it has transmitted and to whom, transparently and always accessible in an eternal timeline.
 Despite the traceability of communications, each entity retains its privacy, being represented by alphanumeric strings.
 The security of encryption, if extended to the entire network, could ward off the possibility of DDoS (Distributed Denial of Service) attacks: the dual-key architecture would thwart hacking attempts.

-Finally, the IoT would also have smart contract technology at its disposal, supported by many blockchains.
+Finally, the meaning of Internet of Things would be expanded by smart contract technology, supported by many blockchains.
 The IoT structure could thus get rid of ‘actuators’, replacing them with decentralised software on blockchain.Â

-The first combined application of blockchain and IoT can be found in supply chains.These can be defined as the network of entities (companies and people), activities, resources and information that allow products and services to be delivered to the end consumer.
+The first of the Internet of Things examples can be found in supply chains, these can be defined as the network of entities (companies and people), activities, resources and information that allow products and services to be delivered to the end consumer.
 An example would be the network of suppliers, warehouses and supermarkets that makes us find products on the shelves.

 There is already an implementation of IoT and blockchain in supply chains, it was presented at the Polkadot Decoded event at the end of June 2022.
 It is called Origin Trail, a multichain infrastructure (Ethereum, Polygon and Polkadot parachain, among others) that collects information and organises it in blockchain through knowledge graphs, making it reliable and searchable.